 The Recording Muxer processes muxing jobs.
 These jobs take multiple files from a recording session and mix them together to produce a single muxed recording file.
 Afterwards it will dispatch a move job if Move is enabled.

 The Configuration Console supports a single user.
 This is the user that you set up as step 3 of the Initialization Wizard.
 This user has full administrative privileges and can access all configuration options supported by the Console.

-This user account is specific to accessing your Configuration Console and is distinct from any other Frozen Mountain user account that you may have.
+This user account is specific to accessing your Configuration Console and is distinct from any other LiveSwitch user account that you may have.

 To change your administrator user password, click your username on the top-right corner and then click Change Password.